msolorio/workout_app/README.md

 ![Workout app Architecture](./readme-assets/client-data-strategy.png)

 ### Reflections and Future Features
 A Redux cache worked well here.
 Users read only their own data removing the risk of being out of sync with the DB.
+In the future I'd like to explore other options for managing global state in a React application, such as exploring Apollo's caching features.

-In the future, I would like to add a social component using Redis for caching shared data among users.
+As a future feature, I would like to add a social component using Redis for caching shared data among users.

 </details>